Skip to Content

 Trim your hedges

-Our hedges are the bane of my existence.
+Our hedges used to be the bane of my existence.
 Like I said, my goal in life is to pull them out.
-I pulled one out when we were remulching, and it took all of my effort and strength.
-So, for now, the other four are there.
-Well, three of the four are there.
-One is so strange and so tiny, it hardly counts.
+I pulled one out when we were remulching and replaced it with a grapevine.
+But, for now, the rest are still there.
 I think they drive me so insane because even though they were all planted simultaneously, they’re not growing at the same rate.
 And there’s nothing I can do to fix that.

 Left to their own devices, hedges will just grow any which way.
 So get your Edward Scissorhands on and trim the hedges into a manageable shape.
 They’ll look better from the curb that way.